E-mail: afudickar AT gmail DOT com

 Expanding research frontiers in movement ecology: development of technology to study movements of animals in the wild

-Currently, with funding from the National Science Foundation, we are working on an integrated research and education project to develop, validate, and deploy new heterogeneous sensor payloads for migration and motion studies of songbirds (20-30g).
+Currently, with funding from the National Science Foundation and in collaboration with Ellen Ketterson and colleagues in the School of Informatics and Computing at Indiana University, I am working on an integrated research and education project to develop, validate, and deploy new heterogeneous sensor payloads for migration and motion studies of songbirds (20-30g).
 This project melds novel research in biology, sensor and data fusion, and system design with undergraduate education, including a new laboratory course in computer science (CS) and undergraduate research experiences for both CS and biology students.
 Important outcomes include 1) novel biology, 2) design and programming methodology for, and the design of, novel ultra low-energy sensor payloads, and 3) curricular materials on the design and programming of low- energy embedded systems.
 While our initial focus is on developing tools for songbird migration research, the products of this research agenda are widely applicable across taxa for studies of animal movements.